stonepros/stone/doc/radosgw/config-ref.rst

 ``rgw_obj_stripe_size``

-:Description: The size of an object stripe for Ceph Object Gateway objects.
+:Description: The size of an object stripe for Stone Object Gateway objects.
               See `Architecture`_ for details on striping.

 :Type: Integer